 An individual day pass currently costs €6.40 and allows unlimited travel over a 24-hour period on the entire bus, tram and metro network (€10.55 if you want to include Comboios de Portugal as well).
 If you're going to take more than five trips on the bus or metro on any given day, this is the best and easiest choice.

-For a thorough description of the Lisbon public transportation systems and how to utilize them, click here for a good article at Trip Savvy.
+For a thorough description of the Lisbon public transportation systems and how to utilize it, click here for a good article at Trip Savvy.

 After our Tuk-Tuk tour had completed, we walked to the Alfama and strolled through the narrow streets and eventually ate lunch there.
 The district has many small shops & interesting locations for one to explore.